 Much to my surprise, for our four year anniversary Darryl arranged for us to have a spontaneous day trip getaway to Copenhagen, Denmark.
-A lot of people will think, and have even said, that we must be mad for getting up at 4am to head to Luton Airport – only to return the same day at 10pm, but I can honestly say that spontaneous trips abroad are my favourite thing to do.
+A lot of people thought we were mad for getting up at 4am to head to Luton Airport only to return the same day at 10pm, but this is what made the trip feel so special.

-Prior to our trip, Darryl had researched everywhere worth visiting – meaning we were able to cram in as much as possible.
-We always joke about how I organise everything, so the fact he did this by himself, leaving me with nothing to do except step back and absorb it all – is quite something.
-I kid you not, despite a brief sit down on a rock for fifteen minutes, we walked for eight solid hours.
-My feet now hate me.
-We spent the day winding in and out of the city’s streets, snapping photos everywhere we went.
-The architecture there is absolutely incredible, I had no idea it was such a beautiful place.
-Fellow bloggers will know what I mean when I say it was a totally ‘blog-worthy’ location.
+Prior to our trip, Darryl had researched everywhere worth visiting meaning we were able to cram in as much as possible.
+We always joke about how I organise everything, so the fact he did this by himself, leaving me with nothing to do except step back and absorb it all, is quite something.
+Despite a brief sit down on a rock for fifteen minutes, we walked for eight solid hours, winding in and out of the city’s streets and snapping photos everywhere we went.